Salted Toffee Cashew Cookies are thick, sweet and salty cookies, studded with toffee bits, salted cashews and made with browned butter!

 I developed this recipe as part of my partnership with Imperial Sugar.

-Hop over tho get the full recipe for these Salted Toffee Cashew Cookies!
+Hop over the get the full recipe for the FULL RECIPE!